Applications that Handle Assets

 method.

-Once the chain is closed, owners can still create blocks rejecting messages.
+Once the chain is closed, owners can still create blocks to reject messages..
 That way, even assets that are in flight can be returned.

 The